rafatuita/dashboard_wiki/Dependency-management.md

 5. Run `dep ensure && dep prune` to update `vendor` contents and keep only used files.
 6. Try to build and run the unit tests.
 If they are broken most likely some of our vendor packages have changed API and it needs to be fixed.
 7. Commit the changes in `vendor` directory and in our sources separately for easier review.
+Do not remove `.gitignore` file.
 8. Send a pull request.